bjherger/public-talks/blog/teaching/outline.md

 ### Every success counts

-I stuggle to thank people for the work they do, and to congratulate them for the successes they achieve.
+I struggle to thank people for the work they do, and to congratulate them for the successes they achieve.
 Culturally, within tech we tend to hyper-focus on optimization, often at the expense of existing progress.

 In all stages of life, and particularly when making a major investment your career, it's also easy to focus on your failures and loose track of your successes.